OSI-INC/ATD/readme.md

 Here we instruct ATD to listen for a connection from the computer hosting ATD on port 3000.
 In a browser on the host machine, type "localhost:3000" for the web addres.
 We should see the ATD main page open in our browser, inviting us to submit our client identifier and secret.
-We can access these in our development or production settings of our app on QBO.
+We obtain these character strings from within the development or production settings of our application in QBO.
 Copy and paste them into the two entry boxes.
 Our browser will save them to its memory if we permit it to do so.
 Click "Submit Identifier and Secret" and ATD will store these two strings of characters in its session memory.

+## Operation

-Click "Connect to Company Account" and ATD takes us to QBO, where we can log into our company's QBO account.
+Open the ATD home page by pointing your browser at the ATD root directory.
+The browser will open the index.php file automatically.
+In the page that opens, click "Connect to Company Account" and ATD takes us to QBO, where we can log into our company's QBO account.
 If our QBO username is associated with more than one company account, QBO will ask us to select the company we would like to access.
 Once we have selected a company, QBO will present us with a list of